 The time origin is fixed as the mean between the last observation of state H and the first observation of state L. The receiver shall confirm the existence of a start bit before 0,7 etu (receiver time).
-Then the subsequent bits shall be received at intervals of $(n + 0.5 \pm 0.2)$ etu $(n + 0.5 \pm 0.2)$ etu
+Then the subsequent bits shall be received at intervals of $(n + 0.5 \pm 0.2)$ etu (n being the rank of the bit).
+The start bit is bit 1.

-Within a character, the time from the leading edge of the start bit to the trailing edge of the nth bit is $(n \pm 0.2)$ etu.
+Within a character, the time from the leading edge of the start bit to the trailing edge of the nth bit is $(n \pm 0,2)$ etu.

-The interval between the leading edges of the start bits of two consecutive characters is comprised of the character duration (10 ± 0.2) etu, plus a guardtime.
+The interval between the leading edges of the start bits of two consecutive characters comprises the character duration $(10 \pm 0,2)$ etu, plus a guardtime.
 Under error free transmission, during the guardtime both the UICC and the terminal shall be in reception mode (I/O line in state H), unless specified otherwise.